ensaier/chicken.js/README.md

-# Neuralify
+# Music harmony generator
-Neural networks experiments
+In progress